Elvis Presley and his unusual buddy.

 Remember, I said he was charming.

 Elvis Presley attended the very first Memphis "Southmen" game at the new stadium in 1975.
-Prior to the game, the sellout crowd was introduced to Elvis as he waved to them from his perch in the press box ... they gave him a 5-minute ovation.
+Before the game, the sellout crowd was introduced to Elvis as he waved to them from his perch in the press box ... they gave him a 5-minute ovation.

 At the end of each quarter, a runner in the press box would give mimeographed copies of the play summary to each member of the working press -- Elvis was in the press box so he got a copy just like the working writers.
 At the end of the game, the team owner introduced Elvis to Cahill.
 Elvis apologized for getting copies of the game summaries, thinking it was confidential information.
 He handed over the worthless paperwork to the Cahill.
 A simple but meaningful gesture that caught Leo off guard.
 That's when their friendship began.